 However, the app offers a large and clean window for you to put down your thoughts.
 So, if you want a well-designed writing app that can also help you with reminders and checklists then Scrittor can be a good pick.

-Check Out Scrittor (Free, Offers in-app purchases)
+Check Out Scrittor (Free)

 Best Writing Apps for Chromebook: Your Pick?

-So those were our picks for the best writing apps for Chromebook.
+So those were our picks for the best writing apps for Chromebook in 2023.
 We have included many apps, extensions, and websites that allow you to without any kind of distraction.
 Also, we have prioritized those apps which offer maximum value without being too expensive.
 However, if you want the best writing experience having smart tools and all, you can go for the premium apps.
 Anyway, that is all from us.
 But which one did you pick?
 Tell us your app of choice in the comment section below.